alicek106/go-ec2-ssh-autoconnect/README.md

    > **Tip** : If a instance is in STOP state, 'connect' command automatically start the instance and connect SSH.
 So you don't need to command 'start' actually.
 Just use **connect**!

-   Or, you can use user-defined key in ec2_connect_config.json by specifying --key.
-By default, this script uses EC2_SSH_PRIVATE_KEY_DEFAULT in config file.
+   Or, you can use user-defined key in ec2_connect_config.yaml by specifying --key.
+By default, this script uses "default" key in config file.

    ```
    $ ec2-connect connect Test --key=MY_CUSTOM_KEY_PATH